Helsinki vs Stockholm: Which Nordic Capital to Visit?

 If you like to have a wide choice of options of things to do on your travels or if you plan on visiting for a longer period of time, Stockholm is ideal, as the city sprawls quite a large area of land with an abundance of things to do.

-Helsinki on the other hand is a smaller city than Stockholm, making it perfect if you’re seeking a smaller city still with a rich culture and things to do.
-Helsinki is also a bit more walkable than neighbouring Stockholm, so if you prefer to wander by foot during your travels, I suggest heading to Helsinki over Stockholm.
+Helsinki on the other hand is a smaller city than Stockholm, making it perfect if you’re seeking a smaller city still with lots of things to do.
+Helsinki is also a bit more walkable than neighbouring Stockholm.

 Helsinki in the winter is an enchanting paradise, with cosy cafes and decadent hot chocolates to warm, comforting saunas.
 Stockholm on the other hand is a summer playground, with outdoor events regularly, harbour-side bars and cafes, and beachy days on the Stockholm archipelago.